chinuu24/POWERBI-PROJECT/README.md

 # POWERBI-PROJECT
-powerBI project on data analytics with visual report
+powerBI project on data analytics with interactive visual report with dataset